 Case Selection, Handling and Settlement: cases to be referred to the Litigation and Technical Advice Team

 A meeting with the taxpayer present will not always be possible or appropriate.
-That will be a decision to be made by the valuer together with the manager, but at the very least it is expected that the valuer will have made sure that his/her position has been communicated directly to the taxpayer and it has been made clear that any value offered will be withdrawn if it cannot be accepted and the case has to be referred to the LTAT.
+That will be a decision to be made by the valuer together with the manager, but at the very least it is expected that the valuer will have made sure that his/her position has been communicated directly to the taxpayer and it has been made clear that any value offered will be withdrawn if it cannot be accepted and the case has to be considered for referral to the LTAT.

 If, before a case reaches the 18 month stage, the taxpayer/agent indicates that they may wish to take the case to a Tribunal, the case should be referred immediately to the LTAT.

 A full list of the circumstances where a referral to the LTAT is required are set out in Chapter SVM117000.